 Now I don’t know if y’all’ve seen the Passion Play, or are familiar with its general outlines.

 But the Jews don’t come out looking good.

 I stayed in Eureka for 35 years.
 I continued writing, which I had always known was my calling.

 But I also became an innkeeper, which I had not foreseen.

 For 18 years, with Ned, my beloved husband, I co-owned, ran, and cooked at Dairy Hollow House.

 Being an innkeeper definitely burnt up all my childhood longing-for-Christmas karma.
-For years, I decorated 8 trees (one in each guest rooms, one at the front desk, one in the dining room).
+For years, I decorated 8 trees (one in each guest room, one at the front desk, one in the dining room).

-Observing, exploring, admiring, selecting from the abundant elegant wild foliage, dry and winter-browned, that lay spread before in the landscape I loved… this never ceased to leave me deeply soothed, amazed that I had landed in this place, lush even in winter.
+Observing, exploring, admiring, selecting from the abundant elegant wild foliage, dry and winter-browned, with the occasional inedible pink or red berries, that lay spread before in the landscape I loved, and then creating those wreaths and bouquets … this never ceased to leave me deeply soothed, amazed that I had landed in this place, lush even in winter.

 Then I went back to the inn’s kitchen and went to work.

 COOKIES AT CHECK-IN